In The Spotlight

 About GE Renewable Energy

-SAN DIEGO (June 20, 2018) – EDF Renewables announced today the signing of Purchase and Sale Agreements (PSA) by which PGGM Infrastructure Fund will acquire a 50% ownership interest in the following projects: Red Pine Wind, Rock Falls Wind, Switch Station 1 Solar and Switch Station 2 Solar.
-Total capacity of the portfolio of projects is 588 megawatts (MW).
+SAN DIEGO (August 1, 2018) – EDF Renewables North America announced today the signing of two Purchase and Sale Agreements (PSA) by which PGGM Infrastructure Fund will acquire a 50 percent ownership interest in the following projects: Glacier’s Edge Wind and Valentine Solar.
+Combined capacity of the projects is 332 megawatts (MW).
 Completion of the transaction is subject to regulatory approval and customary conditions precedent.

 EDF Renewables is one of the largest renewable energy developers in North America with 10 gigawatts of wind, solar, storage, biomass and biogas projects developed throughout the U.S., Canada, and Mexico.